-Why don’t more people have a food storage for emergency preparedness?
+Why don’t more people have food storage for emergency preparedness?
 I’ve often asked myself this.
 Really, it comes down to many factors.
 Some people don’t think they can afford it (they are living paycheck to paycheck).
 Others think it’s too complicated; how much should I store, how do I store it properly, what types of food should I store?
 And yet others think they don’t really need to have a food storage, that’s for weirdos.
 Wherever you fall among these people I’m here to tell you food storage is absolutely necessary and it’s easier than you think.
 Even if you’re on a budget.

 Why People Don’t Food Prep & Why You Should

-I honestly feel like the reason people don’t food prep is because they really don’t want to face up to the fact that one day their life might completely change.
+I honestly feel like the reason people don’t food prep is that they really don’t want to face up to the fact that one day their life might completely change.
 I mean who really wants to accept the idea that everything they hold dear could be taken away in an instant.
-Whether it be because of a natural or man-made disaster, loss of job, or some other catastrophe.
+Whether it be because of a natural or man-made disaster, loss of a job, or some other catastrophe.
 It’s not something many of us want to even think about.
 The problem is usually not if something like that could happen.
 It’s a matter of when.
 This is why I think everyone should have some type of food storage.

 During the recession of 2008, my brother lost his job.
 A job he thought would always be there.
-Thank goodness my brother had back up plans and a good food storage to rely on if needed.
+Thank goodness my brother had back up plans and good food storage to rely on if needed.
 It’s honestly like having an insurance plan.
 So why the stigma surrounding people who practice emergency preparedness?
 People don’t look down on others for having life, disability, or flood insurance.
 Food storage should be treated exactly the same.
 So how do you start?

 What Food Should I Store?

 There are many different methods of storing food.
 Just as there are many different types of food that are good for storing.
 So what should you store?
 Well, that actually does depend on you.
 You have two factors to take into consideration.